Frequently Asked Questions

 What are the environmental impacts of the proposed discharge locations?

-Yes, the city of Corpus Christi was the first city in the state of Texas to create a drought contingency plan, which also includes a water conservation plan and recommendations for all users.
+Yes, the City of Corpus Christi was the first city in the state of Texas to create a drought contingency plan, which also includes a water conservation plan and lists recommendations for all users.
 The plan is updated every five years or as needed.